python/cpython/Doc/howto/concurrency.rst

    </details>

-For processes`, use :class:`ProcessPoolExecutor`.
+For processes`, use :class:`concurrent.futures.ProcessPoolExecutor`.
-For interpreters, use :class:`InterpreterPoolExecutor`.
+For interpreters, use :class:`!InterpreterPoolExecutor`.
 In both cases you must use the proper queue type and there are a few other minor differences.